| |

 Where to Find Painting Rocks:

 You can find good painting rocks everywhere!
-Just go for a walk in your neighborhood or at a nearby park and keep your eyes peeled for painting rocks.
+Just walk in your neighborhood or at a nearby park and keep your eyes peeled for painting rocks.

 (Landscaping companies sell river rocks by the pound. 🙂